dortania/Getting-Started-With-ACPI/Universal/smbus-methods/ssdttime.md

-# Fixing RHUB: SSDTTime
+# Fixing SMBus support: SSDTTime

 The second involves using SSDTTime which automates most of the process.
 See here on how to use it: [SSDTs: Easy Way](/ssdt-methods/ssdt-easy.md)

-To get the SSDT-RHUB, run the following:
+To get the SSDT-SBUS-MCHC, run the following:

-* `P. Dump DSDT` then run `7.
-USB Reset`
+* `P. Dump DSDT` then run `C. SMBus`

-This will provide you with some files, the main one you care about is SSDT-USB-Reset.**aml**(Same file as SSDT-RHUB).
+This will provide you with some files, the main one you care about is SSDT-SBUS-MCHC.**aml**.
 The DSDT and .dsl are only left for referencing or verification.

 The main things to note with this method: